-When Henry VIII came to power he was crowned King of a medieval society.
-The constitutional powers surrounding the crown had been seen as adequate to that point.
-And his need to negotiate and accommodate the goodwill of his barons and parliamentarians was regarded as a sufficient pattern of checks and balances to moderate the rights and powers of the King to rule.
+When Henry VIII came to power he was crowned the King of a medieval society.
+The constitutional powers that surrounded the crown had been seen as adequate to that point.
+And the sovereign’s need to accommodate the goodwill of his barons and parliamentarians was regarded as a sufficient system of checks and balances to moderate the powers of the King to rule.

 In the beginning Henry was an enormously charismatic and popular king.
-Almost by sheer force of Henry’s royal ego, charisma and grandiosity, the confidence of the nation promised to lift into an attitude of hope for a more powerful and prosperous future.
+The sheer force of Henry’s royal ego and grandiose charisma, promised to raise the confidence of the nation toward a more powerful and prosperous future.

-Of course many external forces conspired to complicate his reign.
-The political subjugation of the Pope to the power of Henry’s imperial nemesis, the King of Spain, in retrospect would seem to lead inevitably to England falling in with the political tide of reformation and independence from Rome.
-A long first marriage resulting in no male heir initiated that same story-line and the very familiar narrative of a succession ill-fated wives.
+Many external forces conspired to complicate Henry’s reign.
+The subjugation of the Pope to Henry’s imperial nemesis, the King of Spain would, in retrospect seem to lead inevitably to England falling in with the widening political tide of reformation and independence from Rome.
+Henry’s first marriage of 21 years, resulting in no male heir, initiated that same story-line along with the very familiar narrative of a succession ill-fated wives.

 Indeed there was no shortage of external forces to evince forceful and brutal kingly responses.
-But along the way something happened which, in the fullness of time, would result in a king so psychotic, unpredictable, restless, out of touch, paranoid, vicious, monstrous, capricious, warped in his theology, bestial in his diplomatic abilities, diminished in his relational capacities and politically uncontrollable, that immediately following his passing the 16th century powers of barons and parliaments and checks and balances rapidly adjusted, changing the political lie of the land for his successors, as the whole system of power around the crown acted as if to say, “We must never allow such a reign as that ever again.”
+But along the way something happened which, in the fullness of time, would result in a king so sociopathic, unpredictable, paranoid, vicious, monstrous, capricious, warped in his theology, diminished in his diplomatic capacities, and so politically uncontrollable, that immediately following Henry’s death the 16th century powers of barons and parliaments and checks and balances rapidly adjusted, changing forever the political lie of the land for his successors.
+The whole system of powers around the crown adjusted as if to say, “We must never allow such a reign as that ever again.”

 The result of those changes is essentially the modern, post-medieval world of Great Britain.
 It was something very close our world – the modern world – that Henry’s second daughter Elizabeth had to govern.
 When she came to power Elizabeth found she had to work far more politically and astutely then her father ever did to cling to crown power and make it work.